-The University of Utah’s 3MT Showcase is Coming Soon.
+The University of Utah 3MT Showcase Competition is Here

 “What is your research about?”
 It can be a difficult question to answer, especially if the person asking doesn’t have any knowledge of your field.
-The Yuput and the Career and Professional Development Center are jointly sponsoring a set of workshops and a showcase event to help students learn to present their research simply, clearly, and in a compelling way.
+The Yuput and the Career and Professional Development Center are jointly sponsoring a showcase event to help students learn to present their research simply, clearly, and in a compelling way.
+Come watch your peers compete for prizes and bragging rights.
+Refreshments served.

 What is 3MT?